JeremyBYU/UnrealRooftopLanding/README.md

 ## Workflow

 Below is the workflow to generate training and testing data from the unreal environment.
+Copies of the AirSim Settings can be found in `assets/airsim`.

 ### Generate Collection Points